 Pvt.
 William Eugene Adams was born on February 9, 1919, in Larue County, Kentucky to John Adams and Ruth Robinson-Adams.
 Like many others of the time, he left school after completing grammar school.
-It is known that he worked in forestry for the Civilian Conservation Corps.
-His address was RFD #1 Magnolia, Kentucky.
+It is known that he worked in forestry for the Civilian Conservation Corps and gave his address was RFD #1 Magnolia, Kentucky.
 The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his sister, Alice, as his contact person.
-William was drafted into the U.S. Army on January 21, 1941, in Louisville, Kentucky.
-He was sent to Fort Knox, Kentucky, for basic training and assigned to D Company, 192nd Tank Battalion.
-The reason was that the Army was attempting to fill out the rosters of the letter companies with men from their home states.
+William was drafted into the U.S. Army on January 21, 1941, in Louisville, Kentucky, and sent to Fort Knox, Kentucky.

 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.